testanimals/awesome-booru/README.md

 ## Want to contribute?

-Pull requests are welcome.
+Pull requests are welcome

-This is not a dead list just because it's been a couple of months.
+Last updated: 18/09/2024

+This is just a list collection of active boards, I do not support some of the content of some boorus.

 See also [CONTRIBUTING.md](./CONTRIBUTING.md)